wikiblog0/Shipwright/README.md

+# Wii U development has moved to the upstream repository.
+Check out the project [here](https://github.com/HarbourMasters/Shipwright).

 # Ship of Harkinian - Wii U Port
 This is a port of Ship of Harkinian to the Wii U. For more information about SoH check out the original README below.